 Click through the below frequently asked questions to find answers to all your questions about the Arrowsmith Program and our schools.
 If we have missed any questions, please email our admissions director at firstname.lastname@example.org.

-A day in the full-time EA Program is divided into eight class periods, with a 15-minute recess in the morning and a one-hour lunch and exercise break.
-Most students spend six periods on Arrowsmith Program brain exercises, and attend one period of English and one period of mathematics.
+A day in the full-time EA Program is divided into eight class periods, with a recess in the morning, a lunch break and an exercise break.
+Most students spend up to six periods on Arrowsmith Program brain exercises, and attend one period of English and one period of mathematics.
 Students visit three classrooms throughout the day.
-The majority of their time (six of eight daily periods) is spent in the cognitive classroom, where they are grouped by age and/or social maturity.
+The majority of their time (up to six of eight daily periods) is spent in the cognitive classroom, where they are grouped by age and/or social maturity.
 The regular school day ends at 3:00pm, with a supervised Homework Program that is offered at a modest additional fee as a service to parents who are unable to pick their child up by 3:30pm.
 Depending on age, students complete between 70 and 100 minutes of cognitive homework five nights per week.

 Students in the full-time Eaton Arrowsmith Program attend classes from Monday to Friday (8:30am-3:00pm) from September to June and complete between 1-1.5 hours of homework each night.
 The full-time program can address up to six different cognitive areas, so students spend six periods on Arrowsmith cognitive exercises and also take one period of math and one period of English.